 Sepela Field Programs offers university- and professional-level, immersive, international field courses in a variety of subjects.
 Our courses are based on the central themes of conservation and cultural exchange.
 Our qualified instructors have extensive experience, and our field programs are designed to promote practical, skills-based learning.
-We are currently accepting students for three-week summer courses in southern Africa in 2016.
+We are currently accepting applications for a variety of outdoor educational programs in southern Africa in 2017.
 We are also now scheduling Wilderness First Aid courses for groups.
 Please check back often because we are always adding new courses!

 Sepela offers opportunities for internships in a wide variety of fields including but not limited to conservation, veterinary care, agriculture, forestry, culinary arts, education, public health, nursing, and hospitality & tourism.
 We also provide assistance to students and other researchers looking for field research sites in southern Africa.
 We work with numerous private and governmental reserves and parks that provide opportunities for research in a number of disciplines.
 We also work with faculty to develop field courses based on their teaching and research specialties.